Mary Ann Glendon: Politics

 During the 1960 presidential election, the first in which Glendon could vote, she cast her ballot for John F. Kennedy.
 For most of her early life she was a Democrat.
+She later found both the Democratic and Republican parties unwelcoming, and became an Independent.

 Glendon supported Mitt Romney in the 2012 presidential election.
 She also supported Romney's campaign in the 2008 presidential election.

-Glendon was a mentor of Mike Pompeo, the former United States Secretary of State, when Pompeo was at Harvard Law School.

-Pompeo appointed Glendon as Chair of the newly formed State Department's Commission on Unalienable Rights in July 2019 to re-examine the role of human rights in U.S. foreign policy.